xfiltrate-net/fapdoc/README.md

 # fapdoc

-fapdoc is an export/import tool for pwndoc, it allow exporting pwndoc's findings to different formats such as csv.
+fapdoc is an export/import tool for pwndoc, it allow exporting pwndoc's findings to different formats.
+Currently importing is supported from csv and burpsuite, exporting is supported on csv and jira.

 ## Setup